juremaj/retinal-rl/lab_book.md

 - Reproduced on cin servers - `lindsey` can quite easily solve the easy red apples task (~0.03G)

 12.19.2021:
-- running some `lindsey` simulations on both scenarios, observations during training: the agents that walk backwards show two oscillating strategies during learnin, walking backwards away from the arena (low reward periods) or blindly circulating around arena (higher reward periods)
+- running some `lindsey` simulations on both scenarios, observations during training: the agents that walk backwards show two oscillating strategies during learnin, walking backwards away from the arena (low reward periods) or backwards circulating around arena (higher reward periods)

+12.20.2021:
+- `lindsey03_hr100_r30_b2_g100` ran through, needed 2d 10h and did not converge to a good solution, `lindsey05_hr100_r30_b2_g100` converged to good solution very fast (daster than `simple`)
+- added scenarios as `_nb` ('no backwards') at the end of name, might be worth trying